Society of the Divine Word: Philippine Southern Province

 The SVD Philippine Southern Province works on three areas: formation, education and pastoral ministries.
 In formation, young candidates for the priesthood are trained in the Divine Word Formation Center in Davao City while seminarians for brotherhood are formed in the Freinademetz Formation House in Cebu City.
 In education, the SVDs run the University of San Carlos in Cebu City; Holy Name University in Tagbilaran City; and the Liceo del Verbo Divino (formerly Divine Word University) of Tacloban City.
 In pastoral ministries, the SVDs have one parish in Cebu City, five parishes in Surigao del Norte, six in Agusan del Sur and two in Zamboanga, Sibugay, and Olutanga Island.
 They manage radio stations, the Steyler Canteen, Catholic Trade Cebu, Inc., and a retreat house.
 They also work in cooperatives, adopted communities, and depressed areas and dialogue with faith seekers and other religions.
 Their vision statement is as follows: "We, members of the Society of the Divine Word (SVD), an international religious-missionary congregation of brothers and priests, founded by Saint Arnold Janssen and named after the Divine Word, envision a world where dialogue is possible because people, inspired by the Word of God and empowered by the Spirit, respect the uniqueness of each person and accept all nations and peoples."

 United States

 In 1905 the Divine Word Missionaries began work in African American parishes in Mississippi, and St Augustine Seminary, the first school specifically for the training of African American men for the Catholic priesthood, was opened in Bay St. Louis, Mississippi shortly thereafter.

 Divine Word Missionary priests have long worked in African American communities in Louisiana, Arkansas, and Mississippi, in Chicago, Indianapolis, Los Angeles, and elsewhere.
 Numerous African Americans have joined the Society of the Divine Word as priests and brothers and have served as foreign missionaries throughout the world.

 The Western USA Province has since converted the St Augustine's seminary into a retreat center.

+Argentina

+In Argentina, the Missionaries of the Divine Word have been present since 1889 and work in the formation of the clergy, especially in the sending of missionaries 'ad gentes'.
+Argentina became one of the countries with the greatest Verbita presence in the world.

+Currently, it is divided into three regions:

+East: encompassing the provinces of Misiones and Chaco;

+South: encompassing the provinces of Buenos Aires, Mendoza, Neuquén, Santa Fe, Entre Ríos, and Córdoba;